Beginners are always welcome, please contact us through our email address to ensure the club can accommodate your visit.

 - Don’t expect to be a budding world champion…take your time perfecting your technique

-- Rifle – Just about any air rifle can be used for Field Target/hunter field target with a power level from 11flbs to 35ftbs. the two main calibres are .177 or .22
+- Rifle – Just about any air rifle can be used for Field Target/Hunter field target with a power level of sub 12ftlbs. the main calibre is .177

 - Scope – There are a wide variety of scopes available and at varying prices, so your finances play a big part here, as well as the advice.